pySTEPS/pysteps/CONTRIBUTING.rst

 Install pre-commit hooks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Once you cloned the repository and the development environment is installed (and active),
-install the git pre-commit hook by executing the following command in the repository's
+After setting up your development environment, install the git pre-commit hook by executing the following command in the repository's
 root::

     pre-commit install

-The pre-commit hooks are scripts that are executed in every commit automatically to
-identify simple issues with the code.
-If an issue is identified (the pre-commit script
+The pre-commit hooks are scripts executed automatically in every commit to identify simple issues with the code.
-exits with non-zero status), the hook aborts the commit and print the error.
+When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
-Currently, Pysteps only test the code to be committed complies with black's autoformat.
+Currently, Pysteps only tests that the code to be committed complies with black's format style.
 In case that the commit is aborted, you only need to run black in the entire source code.
 This can be done by running :code:`black .` or :code:`pre-commit run --all-files`.
-The latter is recommended since it indicates if the commit contained any formatting errors
-(that are automatically corrected).
+The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).
-To ensure that the same configuration is used in every development environment, black's
+Black's configuration is stored in the `pyproject.toml` file to ensure that the same configuration is used in every development environment.
-configuration is stored in the `pyproject.toml` file.
-This configuration is automatically load when black is run from any directory in the
+This configuration is automatically loaded when black is run from any directory in the
 pysteps project.

 IMPORTANT: Periodically update the black version used in the pre-commit hook by running::

     pre-commit autoupdate

-For more information about git hooks and the pre-commit package see:
+For more information about git hooks and the pre-commit package, see:

 - https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks
 - https://pre-commit.com/